- Religion and Philosophy»

 When I was a little girl, there was a weeping willow tree down the street from where I lived.
 I could never play under it, as it was on someone else's property but I always longed to.
 Dreams would fill my sleep with images of lying under that willow tree, and they were very magical dreams indeed.
 I always pictured fairies playing in the willow tree's branches, dancing with the swaying of its long leaves.
 Unbeknownst to be at the time, the weeping willow tree is actually native to China and is usually only cultivated here in the United States as an ornamental tree.
 But guess what?
 There are fairies in Chinese folklore (and in Chinese trees), too.

 The willow tree is another of the sacred Celtic trees and a part of the Ogham alphabet.
 In moist soil, a fallen willow tree branch can grow a whole new willow tree.
 Because of its ability to grow from a fallen branch, this fairy tree was long considered the perfect representation of immortality or reincarnation.
-Many fairies are thought to live in the willow tree's branches, while some only believe that the willow tree can be inhabited by one type of fairy - cleverly called the "willow fairy" (original, right?)
-Teresa Moorey writes in her Fairy Bible that the Willow Fairy is extremely wise, but it is also not always friendly to humans.
+Many fairies are thought to live in the willow tree's branches, while some only believe that the willow tree can be inhabited by one type of fairy - cleverly called the "willow fairy".
+Teresa Moorey writes in the Fairy Bible that the Willow Fairy is extremely wise, but it is also not always friendly to humans.

 If you are walking in the woods and find a circle of Willow Trees, you may have stumbled across a fairy circle.
 Don't linger in the circle for too long, lest you be taken by the fairies for good!